 In 1991, Jim, Susan and their three sons left Mount Vernon to fulfill a vision for which they had prayed for over twenty years.
 In the Great Smoky Mountains in Tennessee, they established Wears Valley Ranch to provide Christian homes, education, and counseling for children from difficult family situations.
 The Ranch offers two homes for boys, two homes for girls, a counseling center and a fully accredited K-12 school.
 The innovative tutorial model of education which they pioneered has become a model for other ministries across the US and around the world.
 There is also a summer camp and conference facilities serving hundreds of visitors and volunteers each year.
 From its founding the Ranch has operated debt free and without government funds, relying on God’s miraculous provision and demonstrating the power of God through answered prayer.

 While serving as Executive Director of Wears Valley Ranch, Jim has continued his preaching and teaching ministry, often focusing on marriage and family issues.
 He has worked extensively with other ministries to assist them in the spread of the Gospel.
 In 2012 and 2013 Jim served as the national Director of Mobilization for My Hope America with Billy Graham.
 More than 26,000 churches participated.
 More than 1200 preparation meetings took place with more than 91,000 church leaders and individuals registered.
 Over 4 million households watched the gospel presentation “The Cross.”

-Jim’s radio program, “Abiding in Christ” airs weekdays on SiriusXM satellite radio and on Knoxville’s 106.7 The Light FM.
+Jim’s radio program, “Abiding in Christ” airs weekdays on SiriusXM satellite radio and is available on podcast.
 He and his wife, Susan, have authored 14 books and often lead seminars on marriage and parenting.
 Jim also serves as Senior Pastor of Covenant Community Church of Wears Valley, a family-integrated congregation in Sevier County, Tennessee.